ezzabuzaid/ngx-request-options/README.md

 }
 ```
 in app.module you need to import `RequestOptionsModule` and add it to `imports` list in `NgModule`
+RequestOptionsModule.forRoot() takes one argument which is the default options
 ```
 import { RequestOptionsModule } from  '@ezzabuzaid/ngx-request-options';